hanneslinder/esp-pixel-matrix/README.md

 ```

 There is also a Gerber file located in the `hardware` folder for a simple PCB to simplify the connection.

+### print the case

+You can find `STL` and `STEP` files for the case inside the `hardware` folder.
+The case should fit a standard 64x32 pixel p3 led matrix.
+I've designed the case to use M3 threaded inserts for all screw holes.
+For power I've used a micro usb breakout board like this one: https://www.amazon.de/WayinTop-Breakout-Konverter-Netzteil-Steckbrett/dp/B07W13X3TD/ref=sr_1_3?__mk_de_DE=%C3%85M%C3%85%C5%BD%C3%95%C3%91&crid=3BRR55R6O73B7&keywords=usb+power+breakout&qid=1652083140&sprefix=usb+power+breakout%2Caps%2C88&sr=8-3